 What a useful CLAUDE.md looks like, how to structure it, which rules work and which don't.
 The line between an agent that "helps you type" and one that knows your repo.

-If your repo doesn't have a `CLAUDE.md` in 2026, you're losing hours every week.
+If your repo doesn't have a CLAUDE.md in 2026, you're losing hours every week.
 Not because AI

 doesn't work: it does.
 But because every session you start from scratch explaining the same things.

-This guide explains what a useful `CLAUDE.md` looks like, how to structure it, and what NOT to
+This guide explains what a useful CLAUDE.md looks like, how to structure it, and what NOT to

 include (because it saturates the context and tanks response quality).

-It's a file at the project root (or per feature) that your agent reads automatically when it opens
+It's a file at the project root (or per feature) that your agent reads automatically when it opens the repo.
+It holds the rules, conventions, and prohibitions you expect it to follow.

 It's not a README.
 The README is for humans landing on the repo.
-CLAUDE.md is for the agent about to
+CLAUDE.md is for the agent about to write code in the repo.

 # [Project Name] — Development Guide